ShubhamRJ/ShubhamRJ.github.io/_posts/2023-07-28-The Art of Frontend Engineering.md

       - A/B Testing and multi-variate testing
       - Feature Flags and environment variables
       - Dev, Stage, Dark, Production environments
-   5. Branching strategies, PR revies and code reviews - This depends a lot on the business criticality of your project but read about it.
+   5. Branching strategies, PR reviews and code reviews - This depends a lot on the business criticality of your project but read about it.
 Integrate tools like SonarQube, etc. to your CI/CD pipeline.
+      1. Integrate tools like SonarQube and add merge check based on sonarqube report.
+This will automatically block merges for untested code, code smells. etc.
+      2. Keep a multi-level review strategy
+         1. Junior engineers should focus on ensuring correctness of type definitions, linting, logic correctness, styling, use of design system etc.
+         2. Senior engineers should focus on ensuring correctness of business logic, maintaining repository standards, optimizations, performance, etc.
+      3. Last but not the least, PR reviews was one place where I learned the most from comments of senior engineers.
    6. Bounce rates, conversion rates, etc. - Understand the basics of how these are calculated and what they mean.